James Calado: Formula E

 In June 2019, Calado partook in testing sessions with Panasonic Jaguar Racing.

 On 2 October 2019, it was announced that Calado would partner Mitch Evans in the Panasonic Jaguar team, replacing Alex Lynn.

 He made his debut with the team at the 2019 Diriyah ePrix, crashing during qualifying for the first race & finishing 16th.
 He struggled during qualifying the following day but showed excellent race pace & in a race of attrition stayed out of the carnage to record his first points in 7th.
 He continued his points-scoring form at the next race in Santiago, where he finished in 8th.
 He would have finished in 9th at the 2020 Mexico City ePrix, but was later disqualified for a technical issue.
 He lacked pace in Marrakesh despite qualifying well & dropped to 16th position.

 Sportscar career

 AF Corse

 For 2014, Calado joined Italian Davide Rigon at AF Corse, making his debut at the 6 Hours of Silverstone where the pair finished in 5th position behind their teammates, Finn Toni Vilander and Italian Gianmaria Bruni.
 Calado and Rigon celebrated a podium in the second race of the season at the 6 Hours of Spa-Francorchamps.
-For Calado it was his first podium in sportcars.
+For Calado it was his first podium in sports cars.
 For 2016 he joins Italian Gianmaria Bruni.